-1.0 SUMMARY
+1. Summary

-1.1 The purpose of this report is to enable Cabinet to recommend to Council its Treasury Management Strategy Statement.
+1.1 The purpose of this report is to enable Budget Panel and then Cabinet to recommend to Council its Treasury Management Strategy Statement.
+This report in draft format has already been presented to Audit Committee on 7 December 2016.

-2.0 RISKS
+2. Details